 In time, and with the support of therapy, you will just notice – even record – helpful events.
 You will identify changes that appear to transform you and your life.

-For my part, although nothing can be guaranteed, I’d hope therapy will enhance your curiosity.
+Little can be guaranteed, I’d hope therapy could enhance your curiosity.
 How can you create novel experiences – some unexpected – without curiosity?